techmyth/techmyth.github.io/content/posts/ntap-nve-external-key-manager.en.md

 [Job 763] Job succeeded: Successful
 ```

-With the `vol show` command i can verify that the volume has been created with the encryption option.
+With the `vol show` command I can verify that the volume has been created with the encryption option.

 ```text
 OnPrem-HQ::> vol show -encryption -vserver SAN -encryption-state full